 • Dizziness;

-• Child's lag in physical development.
+• Child's delay in physical development.

 Diagnostic methods

-What is the danger of pathology?
+How dangerous is the pathology?

 Methods of treatment and prevention of complications

-1. Medicines containing magnesium (Magne-B6, Magnerot);
+1. Medicines containing magnesium (“Magne-B6”, “Magnerot”);

 Surgery

-Surgical intervention may be required with a large diameter of the oval window with blood flow to the left atrium.
+Surgery may be required if the oval window has a large diameter with blood flowing into the left atrium.

-At the moment, endovascular surgery has become widespread.
+Currently, endovascular surgery has become widespread.

 Disease prognosis